IndomieGorengSatu/Mie/README.md

-## Did you know that protons have mass?
-I didn't even know they were catholic.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!